-What's Wrong With My Candles?
+Is Something Wrong with My Candles?

 Check out our latest climate action

-- Find safe candles from certified green businesses at GreenPages.org.
+Find safe candles from certified green businesses at GreenPages.org.

 If you can’t find the right nontoxic aromatherapy candle to get rid of tension headaches or rejuvenate your tired body, you may want to try using pure essential oils.
 Pure, organic oils can give you the same aromatherapy benefits as scented candles, and you can choose and blend your own scents.

+Be sure to consult a reliable website, reference book, or qualified aromatherapist when bringing essential oils into your home.
 Once you’ve chosen your favorite oils blends, there are a few ways to release the scents in your home: